Matthews Fire Alarm

-At the time Captain John Hinton was Superintendent of the Brisbane Fire Brigade.
-Captain Hinton, with his progressive attitude was improving Brigade operations when he persuaded Mr. Matthews to design and manufacture the first Street Alarm Mechanical Call Points in Queensland.
+At the time, Captain John Hinton was Superintendent of the Brisbane Fire Brigade.
+Captain Hinton, with his progressive attitude, was improving Brigade operations when he persuaded Mr. Matthews to design and manufacture the first Street Alarm Mechanical Call Points in Queensland.
 These units were positioned in Brisbane city streets and thereby the Fire Brigade could be called out by simply breaking the glass and pressing the button, by a prearranged code system the Brigade knew exactly where to go.

-Enough interest was generated by this fire at Morrow’s Ltd. For the Matthews Fire alarm company to be incorporated to market the fire detection system.
+This incident proved the practicability of the Matthews System to prevent extensive financial losses associated with large fires.
+Enough interest was generated by this fire at Morrow’s Ltd. for the Matthews Fire Alarm company to be incorporated to market the fire detection system.

-The first premises protected up to 1930 included Morrows Ltd 1912, in 1922 Plumridge Limited, Canada Cycle ad Motor Company, Charles O’Reilly, Brown and Broad, 1923 Queensland Railway Stores, Northcote Chambers, 1924 F. Tritton Pty Ltd, R.W.
-Kirby Limited ( Rockhampton), Denham Brothers Ltd. Telegraph Newspapers, Colonial Sugar Refining Co.
+The first premises protected through to 1930 included Morrows Ltd (1912), Plumridge Limited (1922), Canada Cycle and Motor Company (1922), Charles O’Reilly (1922), Brown and Broad (1922), Queensland Railway Stores (1923), Northcote Chambers (1923), F. Tritton Pty Ltd (1924), R.W.
+Kirby Limited in Rockhampton (1924), Denham Brothers Ltd. (1924), Telegraph Newspapers (1924), Colonial Sugar Refining Co (1924).

 In addition to the Matthews Fire Detection Systems and Coded Street Fire Alarm Call Boxes, other firsts were:

-Foam fire Extinguishers (Foamite)
+- Foam fire Extinguishers (Foamite)

-Carbon di Oxide Extinguishers (Fyr Freez)
+- Carbon Dioxide Extinguishers (Fyr Freez)

-Homelite Portable Pumps and Generators
+- Homelite Portable Pumps and Generators

-Front Mounted Fire Pumps (Barton U50)
+- Front Mounted Fire Pumps (Barton U50)

-24 hour Fire Alarm Continuous Servicing
+- 24 hour Fire Alarm Continuous Servicing

-Electric Alarm Sirens
+- Electric Alarm Sirens

 The fire alarm receiving panels were mounted on polished Queensland maple cabinets fabricated by Arthur Foote of Ipswich.

-After all these years the panels were accepted as collectors items by Museums of Fire Brigade Equipment.
+After all these years the panels were accepted as collectors items by museums of fire brigade equipment.